salinadangol7/AI_Tutorial1/README.md

 # AI_Tutorial1

 Intelligence
-Intelligence is the ability to learn, understand, and use information to solve problems and adapt to new situations.
-It's not just about knowing lots of facts, but also being able to apply them in different ways.
-Intelligence can be measured by different tests, but it's important to remember that these tests only measure certain aspects of intelligence and aren't always accurate.
-Intelligence is influenced by both nature (genes) and nurture (environment and experiences), and it's something that can be improved with education and practice.
+Intelligence is a term used to describe the ability to learn, understand, reason, and adapt to new situations and challenges.
+It encompasses a range of cognitive abilities, such as problem-solving, decision-making, and creativity, as well as social and emotional skills, such as empathy, self-awareness, and interpersonal communication.
+Intelligence is a complex and multi-dimensional concept, and there are many different theories and models of intelligence that have been proposed over the years.
+One of the most well-known is the "general intelligence" or "g" theory, which proposes that intelligence can be measured and quantified by standardized tests that assess a person's ability to solve a variety of different types of problems.

 Artificial Intelligence
-Artificial Intelligence (AI) refers to computer programs and machines that can perform tasks that usually require human intelligence, like recognizing speech or images, making decisions, or even learning from data.
-AI systems use complex algorithms and mathematical models to analyze data and identify patterns, just like the way humans learn and make decisions.

-AI is used in a wide range of applications today, from virtual assistants like Siri or Alexa to self-driving cars, online recommendation systems, fraud detection, and many more.
-AI is helping us solve problems and automate tasks that were previously impossible or very difficult to do.
+Artificial intelligence (AI) refers to the development of computer systems that can perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and language translation.
+AI technologies are designed to learn from data, recognize patterns, and make predictions and decisions based on that information.There are different types of AI, including rule-based systems, which rely on pre-defined sets of rules to make decisions; machine learning, which involves training algorithms to recognize patterns and make predictions based on large amounts of data; and deep learning, which uses complex neural networks to model and process information.

 AI Perspective:
 Acting and Thinking humanly